Discover The Value of Using The Blue Letter Bible Website

 The Bible explains itself, so a concordance is valuable.

 Scrolling down to the concordance, I looked to see where else Elohim and Jehovah Elohim were used.
 What I found made me stop and think.

 I know from studies I’ve read that the serpent is Satan.
-To me, the fact that Satan doesn’t call God Jehovah or Jehovah Elohim, but rather Elohim, is Satan confessing that, yes, God is the one true God, but he doesn’t claim any relationship with God.
+To me, the fact that Satan doesn’t call God Jehovah or Jehovah Elohim, but rather Elohim, is Satan acknowledging that, yes, God is the one true God, but he doesn’t claim a relationship with God.

 Satan refuses to see God as Jehovah, but he can’t deny that God is Elohim.

 I then wondered if Eve called God Jehovah or Elohim.